Q&A

 • Mixed-use building B: (Land) Meiji Jingu; (Building) Mitsui Fudosan

-• Baseball stadium complex: (Land) Meiji Jingu; (Building, baseball stadium) Meiji Jingu; (Land) Meiji Jingu; (Building, hotel) Mitsui Fudosan
+• New baseball stadium complex: (Land) Meiji Jingu; (Building, baseball stadium) Meiji Jingu; (Land) Meiji Jingu; (Building, hotel) Mitsui Fudosan

 • Cultural exchange facility: (Building) Mitsui Fudosan; (Land) Meiji Jingu

-• Tennis court facility: (Building and land) Meiji Jingu
+• Tennis courts: (Building and land) Meiji Jingu

 Details regarding the operational approach subsequent to project completion have yet to be determined.
 It is envisaged that the Central Plaza will serve as an open plaza space where the general public will be able to engage in a variety of activities such as exercising, relaxing, and strolling.
 It is designed with water supply, water drainage, and electrical facilities to enable use for sports and other events.